-It is the responsibility of the team members to determine how to contact each other (email addresses for the class are found in "Classlist" on the D2L Navbar), to set times and hold meetings/discussions (e.g. in person or virtual), to partition work, etc. Please set up a separate account (e.g. Facebook) for you intragroup communications.
+It is the responsibility of the team members to determine how to contact each other (email addresses for the class are found in "Classlist" on the D2L Navbar), to set times and hold meetings/discussions (e.g. in person or virtual), to partition work, etc. Please set up a separate account (e.g. Facebook, Snapchat, etc.) for your intragroup communications.